 No matter how much I wanted to sing Western songs, they were all very difficult.
 Had I, born in Japan, no choice but to sing Japanese songs?
 Was there a Japanese song that expressed my present sentiment -- a traveler who had immersed himself in love and the arts in France but was now going back to the extreme end of the Orient where only death would follow monotonous life? . . .
 I felt totally forsaken.
 I belonged to a nation that had no music to express swelling emotions and agonized feelings.

 Kafu here describes emotions almost entirely unknown to Muslims.

 The local musical tradition engages in an intense give and take with Western music.
 Woodblocks, a traditional Japanese instrument, are a standard of jazz percussion.
-Traditional Japanese music has influenced many Western composers, and John Cage probably the most directly so.
+Traditional Japanese music has influenced many Western composers, John Cage probably the most directly so.
 The Suzuki Method, which applies the traditional Japanese techniques of rote training (hiden) to children learning the violin, has won a substantial following in the West.
 Yamaha sells over 200,000 pianos a year and is the world's largest maker of musical instruments.